MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Get-MgAdministrativeUnitMember.md

 # Get-MgAdministrativeUnitMember

 ## SYNOPSIS
-Users and groups that are members of this Adminsitrative Unit.
+Users and groups that are members of this administrative unit.
-HTTP Methods: GET (list members), POST (add members), DELETE (remove members).
+Supports $expand.

 ## SYNTAX